The Early Days: Presbyterian Meeting House Burial Ground

 On the entrepreneurial front, Hepburn, in collaboration with Dundas, built a mill near Backlick and Indian Runs, approximately six miles from Alexandria, in 1788.
 He also had ownership and managed another mill in Northern Virginia.

-His ventures weren’t limited to milling.
-Hepburn owned a rope walk, a place that even the esteemed George Washington frequented.
-His influence was further solidified when he signed the 1785 Memorial and Remonstrance.
+His ventures were wider than milling.
+Hepburn owned a rope walk, a place that even George Washington frequented.
+His influence was further solidified when he signed the 1785 Memorial and Remonstrance Against Assessments.

 Public Service and Personal Life